CS126SP20/final-project-Tejesh2001/README.md

 **Desciption**

-My project will be a modified tower defense game where the tower is replaced by a movable player (Within a certain space).
-Incoming enemies come in from every direction.
+My project will be a modified shooter/tower defense game with a movable player/tower (Within a certain space).
+The player is Avatar Aang from the Avatar : The last Airbender TV show.
+Incoming enemies come in from the top.
 You can either dodge them or attack them with bullets.
 But there's a catch.
-The bullets will get kill the enemies but might ricochet and hit you.
+The bullets will make them ricochet off of each other and they might hit the walls and then hit you again The objective of the game is to last the longest you can without getting hit.

 **Background knowledge and motivation**